 Minimum entry requirements are

-The Bachelor of Design (discipline endorsed) Level 7, or an equivalent qualification at bachelor level or above with an overall grade of B+ (75%) or higher in final year level 7 courses.
+The Bachelor of Design (discipline endorsed) Level 7, or an equivalent qualification at bachelor level or above with an overall grade of B+ or higher in final year level 7 courses.

+A physical or digital portfolio which demonstrates a depth of engagement with creative work relevant to their field.

 Commencement of the honours study must occur within five years of the successful completion of the undergraduate degree.
 Exceptions require the approval of the postgraduate coordinator based on advice from the relevant academic leader and the supervisor.

 International entrants must demonstrate that they have equivalent experience/qualifications as domestic entrants, and, for those whose first language is not English, must provide evidence of English language competence of IELTS academic band score of 6.5 (overall) with no individual band less than 6.0, or equivalent.